 Since trust must be earned and product teams aren’t given the benefit of the doubt by default, they can use some of these methods for building trust internally.

-9 Ways product teams can earn the trust of internal teams
+9 Ways product teams can build trust with internal teams

 1. Tell your engineering team why (not just what)

 Executives aren’t the only ones who care about business cases.
 If you’ve been operating under the assumption that engineers just want to build stuff, then you’re selling your technical team short.
 They may not want the gory details of ARPU calculations and markup percentages, but they definitely want to know why what they’re building will help the company grow, whether it’s revenue, users or usage.

 You should have already figured out the business case of items on the roadmap, so don’t be afraid of sharing that perspective with your technical team.
 Understanding the “why” and the upside is a great motivator.
 And, this context might even positively impact their implementation choices.

 “Leaders must get across the why as well as the what,” writes John Doerr in Measure What Matters.
 “Their people need more than milestones for motivation.
 They are thirsting for meaning, to understand how their goals relate to the mission.”

 As a member of the product team, you’re talking to customers on a regular basis and hearing first-hand what they like and dislike, what they desire, and what they don’t need.
 But by the time that information reaches the engineering organization in the form of a requirement, the rationale may be stripped away and the developers may not share your opinion that it’s worthwhile.